GNOME/extensions-web/README.rst

 Log in using superuser account.
 You should be able to upload and review extensions.

-If you want to quickly add extensions and/or reviews to them, there are two functions available:
+If you want to quickly add extensions and/or reviews to them, there are two functions available, the extensions will use boilerplate data:
 ::
   $ python manage.py populate_extensions <number_of_extensions>

 This function will create as many (very simple) extensions as you tell it to.

-Then to add random reviews to all the extensions, you can tell how many reviews to add to each extension:
+Then to add a given number of random ratings to all the extensions:
 ::
-  $ python manage.py populate_reviews <number_of_reviews>
+  $ python manage.py populate_reviews <number_of_ratings>

+This function will create as many ratings into each extension as you tell it to, in this case, the username and the rating content gets randomly picked from a "Lorem Ipsum" string.

 .. _virtualenv: http://www.virtualenv.org/